edrdmolina/obundle-trial/README.md

     ```
 9. After clicking either button, the cartPreview function from [./assets/js/theme/global/cart-preview.js](assets/js/theme/global/cart-preview.js) is called in order to reload the cart item quantity and cart preview from the top right corner of the screen.

-10. Finally The buttons are and the hover effect is initialized in the onReady method.
+10. Finally The buttons are and the hover effect are initialized in the onReady method.

     [./assets/js/theme/category.js](assets/js/theme/category.js) lines 37-41
     ```js